 “Sure was!”
 Beth said, defensive.
 “How many people do you know that have a crow land on their shoulder?”

 “Okay, then.”
 Carl lifted his sandwich in the air in a mock salute.
-“To Uncle Jeff,” he proclaimed.
-“Worst’s Worst Scarecrow.”
-He took another big bite of his sandwich.
+“To Uncle Jeff.
+World’s Worst Scarecrow.”

 Beth punched him playfully in the arm, laughing.
 “You’re the worst!”

 Carl finished chewing, licked his fingers clean, then wiped them on his pants.
 His expression turned serious.
 He nodded towards Ava.
 She was still looking up in the tree, talking to the crow.
 “You know what I think?
 I think she’s a witch, like her mom.”